Stocks dip, bonds fall as CPI keeps Fed on course

 Yellen's tone on when the rate lift-off would begin appeared stronger, as she and other Fed policymakers try to close the gap between the central bank's view and that of the market.

-A Labour Department report on consumer prices last month added to the notion that the Fed is on track for its first rate hike in nearly a decade.
+A Labor Department report on consumer prices last month added to the notion that the Fed is on track for its first rate hike in nearly a decade.

 Excluding food and energy, prices increased 0.3 percent in April, the largest rise in the so-called core CPI since January 2013.
 In the 12 months through last month, the core CPI advanced 1.8 percent after a similar gain in March.